From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Threat Model

 \textbf{1) Capabilities.} The adversary operates strictly through application-layer interfaces, including user prompts, untrusted retrieved documents, and injected messages.
 The setting is defined as gray-box; it assumes knowledge of the graph $G$ and the observed interaction history, but assumes no access to the model weights.
 This model also generalizes to black-box settings, where the adversary infers functional topology solely from the observed interaction traces without prior knowledge of $G$.

 \textbf{2) Constraints and Scope} The adversary cannot modify the hidden instructions of the system, cannot execute code on the host, and does not perform data poisoning during training.
 The attack is restricted to the inference phase and operates within a bounded interaction budget.
+These constraints keep the attack at the application layer, allowing us to isolate whether standard collaboration dynamics amplify small errors without introducing stronger system-level or adaptive attacks.

 \textbf{3) Success Criteria} An attack is considered successful if, within the interaction budget, it significantly increases the prevalence of false consensus $S(t)$ (defined as the fraction of agents adopting the corrupted belief) or degrades the correctness of the final task relative to the unperturbed baseline.